 This one-pot mushroom stew is a quicker, cheaper alternative to its beefy brethren, but it doesn’t lack in the flavour department either.
 Good quality mushrooms, helped along by big flavours in the bay leaves, stock and Worcestershire sauce make for a tasty stew to rival any.

 Talking about stock.
 Despite the vegetarian nature of mushrooms, I personally enjoy making this stew with good-quality beef stock.
 It adds a depth of flavour to the dish.
 However, if you’d prefer to make a vegetarian stew, seek out a top-notch mushroom stock.
-It’ll complement your funghi nicely.
+It’ll complement your funghi nicely with out forgetting this Food provided by Elegant Touch Catering.

 In an effort to keep the cost of this mushroom stew relatively low it uses chestnut mushrooms, which offer incredible bang for buck.
 Having said that, you can often find shiitake, portobello and oyster mushrooms on offer.
 If that’s the case, please go ahead – it’ll give the dish an extra dimension of flavour and variety of consistency, if you don’t like this dish, then check these thai food recipes.